TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    :sep:`|` :aspect:`Default:` html
    :sep:`|`

-   :ts:`format` sets the format of the current request.
+   :typoscript:`format` sets the format of the current request.
 It can be something like "html", "xml", "png", "json".
 And it can even come in the form of "rss.xml" or alike.